njtierney/maxcovr/README.md

 Acknowledgements
 ================

-Thank you to Oliver Czibula for this initial help in helping me understand the Maximum Covering Location Problem.
-Thank you to Alessio Quaglino and Jost Reinhold for their help in implementing the first iteration of lpSolve.
-Thank you to Martin Weiser for his suggestion for the relocation process, and Matt Sutton for suggesting how to write it in lpSolve.
+Oliver Czibula, for this initial help in helping me understand the Maximum Covering Location Problem.
+Alessio Quaglino and Jost Reinhold for their help in implementing the first implementation of this problem in lpSolve.
+Martin Weiser for his suggestion for the relocation process.
+Matt Sutton for very his very thoughtful explanations on to interact with high level solvers, which led to implementing maxcovr in lpsolve, glpk, and gurobi.